 - 1. Housing Information and Assistance supports people get and keep independent housing by:

-- Reviewing housing programs' rules and requirements and how they impact the person;
+- a.
+Reviewing housing programs' rules and requirements and how they impact the person;

 - b.
 Assist with exploring types of housing;

 - c.
 Searching for housing;

 - d.
 Helping a person with the processes of applying for the various low-income housing programs;

 - e.
 Assessment of the living environment to determine if it meets the person's accessibility needs and is safe and ready for move-in.

 - f.
 Assistance with requests for reasonable accommodations in accordance with the Fair Housing Act and Maryland Code, State Gov't § 20-702, to help to support the person to have equal opportunity and ensure the person is not harassed or discriminated against for having a disability.

 - g.
 Identification of resources for:

-- i.
-Security deposits;
+- Security deposits;

 - ii.
 Moving costs;

 - iii.
 Furnishings;

 - iv.
+Assistive technology;

-Assistive technology; - v.
-Environmental modifications; - vi.
-Utilities; - vii.
-Low-income assistance programs such as Energy Assistance and Maryland Emergency Food Program (MEFP); and - viii.
-Other one-time costs to help them secure housing. - Reviewing of the lease and other documents, including property rules, prior to signing a lease; - Creatingion and reviewing of a monthly budget, including rent and utility payment plans; - J. Identifying and helping a person overcome housing challenges such as credit and rental history, criminal background, and behavioral responses and interactions that may present barriers to community living; and - k.
+- v.
+Environmental modifications;

+- vi.
+Utilities; and

+- vii.
+Other one-time costs to help them secure housing. - h.
+Review of the lease and other documents, including property rules, prior to signing a lease; - i.
+Creation and review of a monthly budget, including rent and utility payment plans; - Identifying and helping a person overcome housing challenges such as credit and rental history, criminal background, and behavioral responses and interactions that may present barriers to community living; and - k.
 Assisting with resolving housing related disputes.